singchan/OLD-www.silex.me-2020/content/pages/home.md

 ---
 layout: home
 hero-slider:
-- Your Website Builder
+- Your website builder
-- Free and Open Source
+- A free and open source tool
-- Learn as you Go
+- To learn as you go
-- A Friendly Community
+- A friendly community
-- Like Wix for Makers
+- A Wix for makers like you
 - A hackable Unbounce
 - An Adobe muse successor
 hero-cta: <p><a href="/get-started/" title="Get started with Silex website builder"><strong>Get